-Cristo Rey Richmond High School will soon be a part of the largest network of high schools in the country that exclusively serve low-income youth.
+Cristo Rey Richmond High School is a part of the largest network of high schools in the country that exclusively serve low-income youth.
 As a part of the Cristo Rey Network, Cristo Rey schools adhere to a set of Mission Effectiveness Standards to protect the integrity of the model and articulate the shared mission.
 As a member of the Cristo Rey Network, Cristo Rey Richmond High School:

-Is explicitly Catholic in mission and enjoys Church approval.
+Standard One: A Cristo Rey school is explicitly Catholic in mission and enjoys Church approval.

-Is family centered and plays an active role in the local community.
+Standard Three: A Cristo Rey school is family centered and plays an active role in the local community.

 Standard Four: A Cristo Rey school prepares all students to enter and graduate from college.

 Standard Five: A Cristo Rey school requires participation by all students in the Corporate Work Study Program.

 Standard Six: A Cristo Rey school integrates the learning present in its work program, classroom and extracurricular experiences for the fullest benefit of its students.

 Standard Seven: A Cristo Rey school has effective administrative and board structures, and complies with applicable state and federal laws.

 Standard Eight: A Cristo Rey school is financially sound.